 Tenkara is fishing simplicity itself.
 A long, up to 15 feet or so, very light telescopic rod, with the line attached directly to the rod tip.
 Flick out a fly, control the drift with rod and wait for a fish to jump on said fly.

-From my experience using a Tenkara rod over the last 6 or eight months, I can confirm that it can catch a lot of fish, and it can be a whole lot of fun.
+From my experience using a Tenkara rod over the last four or more years, I can confirm that it can catch a lot of fish, and it can be a whole lot of fun.

 But once you go beyond this simplicity, you need to remember that this simplicity is exactly what the Tenkara system was designed for.
 No more, or less.